 The global focus on climate change plays to Cornwall’s strengths.
 The future of industry will be about harnessing energy from the sea, creating products naturally from what we have, and living off the land.
 Cornwall is pretty great at doing all of those things.

-If we do this right, Cornwall will be at the top of everyone’s list when it comes to choosing location to invest money in, develop new green technologies, and start a business.
-It’s already the place to be from a mental health perspective, but my hope is that through investment, it will soon deliver on well paid jobs and accessible housing as well
+If we do this right, Cornwall will be at the top of everyone’s list when it comes to choosing a location to invest money in, develop new green technologies, and start a business.
+It’s already the place to be from a mental health perspective, but my hope is that through investment, it will soon deliver on well paid jobs and accessible housing as well.

 Kim Conchie